Frequently Asked Questions

 The Queensland Government will be able to offer more backhaul at lower prices to RSPs and ISPs, which is intended to encourage service providers to offer better services to regional Queenslanders.

-Can I buy my home or business internet from FibreCo Qld?
+Can I buy my home or business internet from FibreCo Queensland?

-No. FibreCo Qld will not sell internet services to homes and businesses.
-FibreCo Qld will sell backhaul internet services (wholesale internet) to RSPs and ISPs who sell internet packages to homes and businesses.
+No. FibreCo Queensland will not sell internet services to homes and businesses.
+FibreCo Queensland will sell backhaul internet services to RSPs and ISPs who sell internet packages to homes and businesses.

 Will my internet bill be cheaper?

-Pricing for your internet services will continue to be determined by your service providers, not FibreCo Qld.
-However, there will be more competition in regional Queensland because of the creation of FibreCo Qld.
+Pricing for your internet services will continue to be determined by your service providers, not FibreCo Queensland.
+However, there will be more competition in regional Queensland because of the creation of FibreCo Queensland.
 More competition is expected to lead to better outcomes for regional internet users.

 Where can I find more information?

-More information will be available when FibreCo Qld is launched mid-2019.
+More information will be available when FibreCo Queensland commences commercial operations.